 - International outlook

 Every summer, ORA welcomes hundreds of the world’s brightest, most academically gifted students to our Oxford courses.
-In 2015, attendees came from 98 different nations, each bringing with them unique cultures, perspectives and stories to share with their new friends.
+In 2016, attendees came from 108 different nations, each bringing with them unique cultures, perspectives and stories to share with their new friends.
 The Broadening Horizons course is ORA’s most popular programme.
-In 2015, over 620 students from 71 nations attended the programme.
+In 2016, just under 800 students from 73 nations attended the programme.

 Timetable for students aged 16 to 18